Phase Transitions of the Maximum Likelihood Estimates in the $p$-Spin Curie-Weiss Model: Main Results

 \item The point $(\beta,h)$ is said to be $p$-{\it special}, if $H_{\beta,h,p}$ has a unique global maximizer $m_* = m_*(\beta,h,p) \in (-1,1)$ and $H_{\beta,h,p}''(m_*) = 0$.

 \item The point $(\beta,h)$ is said to be $p$-{\it critical}, if $H_{\beta,h,p}$ has more than one global maximizer.

 \end{enumerate} \end{definition}

 Note that the three cases above form a disjoint partition of the parameter space $\Theta$.
 Hereafter, we denote the set of $p$-critical points by $\cp$, and the set of points $(\beta, h)$ where $H_{\beta, h, p}$ has exactly two global maximizers by $\cp^+$.
-We show in Lemma \ref{derh33} that the set of points in $\cp$ form a continuous $1$-dimensional curve in the parameter space $\Theta$ (see also Figure \ref{figure:ordering1} and Figure \ref{figure:ordering2}).
+It follows from \cite[Lemma B.3]{cmp} that the set of points in $\cp$ form a continuous $1$-dimensional curve in the parameter space $\Theta$ (see also Figure \ref{figure:ordering1} and Figure \ref{figure:ordering2}).
 Next, we consider points with three global maximizers, that is $\cp \backslash \cp^+$.
 To this end, define

-Alternatively, Lemma \ref{derh33} shows that $\tilde{\beta}_p$ is the smallest $\beta \geq 0$ for which the point $(\beta, 0)$ is $p$-critical.
-Now, depending on whether $p$ is odd or even we have the following two cases:
+Now, depending on whether $p$ is odd or even we have the following two cases (see \cite[Lemma B.1]{cmp}):

 \begin{itemize}